How Turing parasites expand the computational landscape of digital life: Discussion

 Here we focused on a specific, biologically inspired view of parasitism.
-However, our mathematics demand only two populations of co-evolving agents with one of them making a living out of predicting the other without contributing anything back.
+However, our mathematics demand only two populations of co-evolving agents with one of them making a living out of predicting the other, upon which a small damage is inflicted.
 The phenomenology that we uncover should be relevant for any situation fulfilling these conditions.
 Within biology, certain aspects of male-female interactions have been framed as host-parasitic relationships, with males of some species (notably among fish) openly described as parasitic.
 Our results would imply that the split in two sexes could, in certain cases, be yet another powerful engine for fast biological complexification.
-However, additional aspects should be taken into account (e.g. shared descent between hosts and parasites) which might modify the dynamics.
+However, additional aspects should be taken into account (e.g.\ shared descent between hosts and parasites) which might modify the dynamics.

 An important feat in the early evolution of life is the transition to a code capable of Darwinian evolution (and the computational processes that this demands) \cite{Eigen2000, Davies2019}.
 This acquires a greater importance in metabolism-first models of the emergence of life.
 Before an actual code exists, such models often rely on autocatalytic cycles as a self-replicating structure with Darwinian dynamics, without a centralized encoding of the information.
 What might have prompted the computational complexification of these structures in the first place?
 It turns out that autocatalytic cycles are affected by their own parasites as well \cite{AmorSole2017, BoerlijstHogeweg1991, SardanyesSole2007}.
-These are molecules or metabolic pathways that benefit from the catalytic activity without implementing any step of the cycle (i.e. they are metabolic drains).
+These are molecules or metabolic pathways that benefit from the catalytic activity without implementing any step of the cycle (i.e.\ they are metabolic drains).
 Under the light of our results, such models would be equipped with a ready-made evolutionary pressure for increasing computational complexity from the very beginning.
 The emergence of new parasites would be dictated by the exploration of new metabolic pathways by the autocatalytic set itself.
 Phenomena such as the periods of stasis that we observe would provide ratcheting platforms that would prevent mounting complexity from fading away.